AntaresMugisho/PyBladeDocs/docs/liveblade/index.md

 ## Conclusion

-LiveBlade simplifies building interactive, real-time web applications using Python and PyBlade.
+Liveblade simplifies building interactive, real-time web applications using Python and PyBlade.
 It provides a Livewire-like experience for Python developers, leveraging Python classes instead of JavaScript frameworks.

-For more details, visit the official LiveBlade documentation.
+For more details, visit the official Liveblade documentation.